Trump presents Medal of Honor to Britt Slabinski, Navy SEAL hero of ‘Battle of Robert’s Ridge’

-President Trump on Thursday presented the Medal of Honor to a retired member of the Navy’s SEAL Team Six, recognizing the sailor’s heroic acts during a mountainside firefight in the early days of the Afghanistan War.
+President Trump presented the Medal of Honor on Thursday to a retired member of the Navy’s SEAL Team 6, recognizing the sailor’s heroic acts during a mountainside firefight in the early days of the Afghanistan War.

-The military’s highest decoration went to retired Master Chief Petty Officer Britt Slabinski for what the military deemed “conspicuous gallantry” when he led a rescue effort for a fellow team member into enemy fire up the 10,000-foot, snow-covered Takur Ghar mountain.
+The military’s highest decoration went to retired Master Chief Petty Officer Britt Slabinski for what the military deemed “conspicuous gallantry” when he led a rescue effort for a fellow team member into enemy fire up the 10,000-foot snow-covered Takur Ghar mountain.

-At a White House ceremony, Mr. Trump described the retired Navy SEAL as “a special man, a truly brave person.”
+At a White House ceremony, Mr. Trump described the retired Navy Seal as “a special man, a truly brave person.”

 He recounted the grueling battle when Chief Slabinksi and his team jumped into a firefight atop a steep mountain to save a fellow team member, only to have to fight their way back down the icy slope carrying another badly injured sailor.